prakz66650-spec/CSA1751_AI_HS/README.md

 Enqueue Start into Q

-While Q is not empty, do
+While Q is not empty,\n do
-6. Dequeue an element from Q and store it in node
+ Dequeue an element from Q and store it in node
 7. Visit node
 8. For each neighbor N of node, do